titixu/CodingChallenge2/README.md

 # Coding Challenge 2
 # Description

-Display and listing media with categories data from https://pastebin.com/raw/8LiEHfwU
+Display and listing meida data from https://pastebin.com/raw/8LiEHfwU

 See the "description.pdf" in side the project folder for full details